As part of the national campaign “The Big Fibre Boost”, Chorus needed an activation where people could feel the power of the internet.

 Role: Creative Direction, Content curation, Art Direction

-Micro experiences surrounding each decade reflect the amount of data and bandwidth capacity that made them possible.
+Micro experiences surrounding each decade, reflect the equivalent amount of data and bandwidth required to make them possible.

 3D Artist Impression + Before/After